jamesrubio23/Computation_from_Maths_degree/README.md

   2.-SQL

-      -Database created in MySQL using Python.
+      -Database created in MySQL with interesting queries at the end of the main file.